lue-bird/elm-state-interface-experimental/README.md

     }
 ```

-> To play around with the examples, set up a [playground](https://github.com/lue-bird/elm-state-interface-experimental-hello):
+> Set up a [playground](https://github.com/lue-bird/elm-state-interface-experimental-hello) to play around with the examples:
 > ```bash
 > git clone https://github.com/lue-bird/elm-state-interface-experimental-hello.git && cd elm-state-interface-experimental-hello && npm install && npx vite
 > ```
-> http://localhost:5173/ now shows your app.
+> http://localhost:5173 shows your app.
 Open `src/App.elm` in your editor to paste in examples.

 The "state" is everything your app knows internally.
 Here it's the counter number, starting at 0.

-We build the interface to the outside world (html, audio, server communication, ...) based on our current state.
+We build the interface to the outside world (html, audio, server communication, ...) based on our current state:
-In our example, this function has the type
 ```elm
 interface : Int -> Interface Int
 ```
-`Interface Int` means that the interface can come back with an `Int` some time in the future,
+`Interface Int` means that the interface can send an `Int` back to us some time in the future,
-in our case an incremented counter state.
+in our case an incremented counter state once the user clicks the button.
 The app will use this result as the new state.

-We use [`Web.domListenTo`](https://dark.elm.dmy.fr/packages/lue-bird/elm-state-interface-experimental/latest/Web#domListenTo) to be notified when a user clicks the button.
+[`Web.domListenTo`](https://dark.elm.dmy.fr/packages/lue-bird/elm-state-interface-experimental/latest/Web#domListenTo) notifies us when a user clicks the button:
-Without [`Web.domFutureMap`](https://dark.elm.dmy.fr/packages/lue-bird/elm-state-interface-experimental/latest/Web#domFutureMap), our interface would have the type
 ```elm
 Web.domElement "button" [ Web.domListenTo "click" ] []
     |> Web.domRender
 : Interface Json.Decode.Value
 ```
-which means this interface will on click come back with an event as [json](https://dark.elm.dmy.fr/packages/elm/json/latest/).
+→ on click, an event will be sent as [json](https://dark.elm.dmy.fr/packages/elm/json/latest/).
 Later, we'll see how to get information out of this kind of event.

 Right now, we use [`Web.domFutureMap`](https://dark.elm.dmy.fr/packages/lue-bird/elm-state-interface-experimental/latest/Web#domFutureMap) to change the information the interface will send back to us in the future by just ignoring the event `\_ ->` and returning the incremented state.